 The Coleman Public Library at 731 East 63rd Street in Chicago, Illinois.

-- A memorial plaque has been placed by the Chicago Cultural Center at the location of her former home, 41st, and Martin Luther King Jr. Drive in Chicago, and, following tradition for African-American aviators, flowers were dropped during flyovers of her grave at Lincoln Cemetery in Worth, Illinois.
+- A memorial plaque has been placed by the Chicago Cultural Center at the location of her former home, 41st, and Martin Luther King Jr. Drive in Chicago, and, following tradition for African-American aviators, flowers were dropped during flyovers of her grave at Lincoln Cemetery in Blue Island, Cook County, Illinois.

 - A roundabout leading to Nice Airport in the South of France was named after her in March 2016, and there are streets in Poitiers, and the 20th Arrondissement of Paris named after her.